Jeusto/warm-up-vscode/README.md

 # Warm Up

 🔥👨‍💻 A VS Code extension to practice and improve your typing speed right inside your code editor.
+Practice with simple words or code snippets.

 ## Install